 Jennyffer Cruz, University of Wisconsin-Madison, Department of Forest and Wildlife Ecology

-Jen is a post-doc at UW-Madison investigating the population dynamics of recovering bald eagle populations in Voyageurs National Park and their effects on the population dynamics of competitor (osprey, common loon) and prey (great blue heron, double-crested cormorant) species.
+Jen is a post-doc at UW-Madison who investigated the population dynamics of recovering bald eagle populations in Voyageurs National Park and their effects on the population dynamics of competitor (osprey, common loon) and prey (great blue heron, double-crested cormorant) species.

 Mark Ford, United States Geological Survey, Virginia Cooperative Research Unit